 What You Need to Know About Taking Courses Online Part One

-You need to be aware.......that taking a course online is NOT EASY.
+You need to be aware ... taking a course online is NOT EASY.

 It is also a common misconception that virtual classes are self-paced.
 This is not so.
-Every course has a definite calendar and definite deadlines.
+Every course has a weekly pacing guide or calendar and final semester deadlines that need to be met.
 Pay attention.
-It is your responsibility to meet the deadlines.
-It is NOT the teacher's responsibility to make sure you are meeting deadlines.
-Teachers may send you email remarking that you're behind schedule, but do not count on this kind of attention.
+It is your responsibility to meet these deadlines.
+It is not the teacher's responsibility to make sure you are meeting deadlines.
+Teachers may send you an email remarking that you're behind schedule but do not count on this kind of attention.
 It is very easy to fall behind.
 Once this happens, it is very difficult to catch up again.
-Every MVHS instructor has different rules about late work.
+Every Michigan Virtual instructor has different rules about late work.
 It is your responsibility to know what those rules are.
 Your virtual teachers care very much about your success.
-They are usually very willing to work with you to ensure that you finish and pass your course.
-They will not, however, baby-sit you through the course.
-They will not remind you if you haven't turned assignments in.
-If you are having problems with anything, it is your responsibility to speak up and let the instructor (and/or Ms. Killinger/Ms. Salyer) know.
+They are usually very willing to work with you to ensure you finish and pass your course.
+They will not, however, babysit you through the course.
+They will not remind you if you haven't turned in assignments.
+If you are having problems with anything, it is your responsibility to speak up and let the instructor (and/or Mrs. Cummings/Ms. Baldwin) know.

 In many courses, you will be multitasking.
 There will be individual assignments, group assignments, discussions to take part in, and quizzes and tests to take.
-There is a lot to juggle so you will need stay focused and organized.
+There is a lot to juggle, so you will need to stay focused and organized.
 In many courses, there are a lot of different areas in the classroom that you need to visit to get all the work done.
-Again, it is essential that you stay focused and you will need to be able to follow step-by-step instruction.
-There is also a LOT of reading involved in taking an online course.
-Take your time - read carefully and don't rush through any reading.
+Again, it is essential you stay focused, and you will need to be able to follow step-by-step instructions.
+There is also a lot of reading involved in taking an online course.
+Take your time, read carefully and don't rush through any reading.

-Many courses use Discussion Boards as part of the course.
+Many courses use discussion boards as part of the course.
 If they do, participation is mandatory and counts toward your grade.
-Usually, the frequency of your participation is a basis for your grade - often, participation is expected on a DAILY basis.
-Your participation grade is often dependent on the quality of your contributions, as well.
+Usually the frequency of your participation is a basis for your grade and often participation is expected on a DAILY basis.
+Your participation grade can be dependent on the quality of your contributions as well.

 You need to consider how virtual classes are different and whether you are suited to be successful.